Chakrata: The cantonment

 Chakrata is an access-restricted military cantonment, and foreigners face severe restrictions in visiting.
-Notably, it is the permanent garrison of the secretive and elite Special Frontier Force, also known as 'Establishment 22' (called "Two-Two"), the only ethnic Tibetan unit of the Indian Army, which was raised after the Sino-India War of 1962.
+Notably, it is the permanent garrison of the Research & Analysis Wing's two special forces units; the Special Frontier Force and Special Group.
 Weapons and survival training is also imparted by other intelligence services in Chakrata, in support of Indian foreign policy goals, especially pertaining to other countries in the Indian Subcontinent.

-Tourism and nature
+Tourism and transportation

-Chakrata can be reached from Dehradun via Mussoorie or Vikasnagar passing through kalsi Gate (where Ashoka Stumbh is situated).
-Both routes pass through beautiful mountainous roads.
-Travelling in the monsoon can be tricky as the area sees frequent road blockages due to landslides.
+Chakrata can be reached from Dehradun via Mussoorie or Vikasnagar passing through Kalsi Gate.

-The area has an abundance of conifers, rhododendrons and oaks.
-The red rhododendrons are the most abundantly found in this region.
-The attractions near Chakrata are: